MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P7-Game-Over-Screen/content.md

 ---
-title: "Move on with this tutorial!"
+title: "Finishing up the game"
-slug: tutorial-page-2
+slug: game-over-screen
 ---

 #Just regular Markdown

-Content...
+Part 2 to be finished soon!